Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

 * **Respect Copyright Laws:** Do not access or distribute copyrighted material without permission.
 * **Be Original:** Do not copy or plagiarize the work of others.

-We reserve the right to modify or update these guidelines at
+We reserve the right to modify or update these guidelines at any time.